vim/vim/src/VisVim/README_VisVim.txt

 P8  Execute :tag command in Vim for word under cursor in DevStudio

 P7  Controlling the Visual Studio Debugger from inside Vim
     See message above.
-Also a 'Debug' highligh group and a command to highlight a certain line would be necessary.
+Also a 'Debug' highlight group and a command to highlight a certain line would be necessary.

 P6  Provide an option to open the current file in VisVim in